pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 }
 ```

-You may generate a new strong key for this if you wish.
+The config we provide comes with a strong key, but you may generate a new one for this if you wish.

-For each of these followers, you will need to set the same key in the follower service configuration file `config-follower/conf/config-followeder.json`.
+For each follower, you will need to set the same key in its configuration file `${PRYV_CONF_ROOT}/config-follower/conf/config-follower.json`.
 It must be placed in the `leader` map as show below:

 ```json
 "leader": {